Add persistent memory and task result storage to ControlFlow agents with CortexDB.

 # In a later task, retrieve relevant context

-context = memory.context(
+result = memory.context(

 "What do we know about competitor pricing?",